nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 Use case ends.

 **Extensions**

+- 2a.
+ResiReg shows an empty list of students or empty list of rooms.

+  Use case ends.

 - 3a.
 Student belongs to an existing room allocation, room belongs to an existing room allocation, room does not exist or student does not exist.

   - ResiReg shows an error message.

     Use case resumes at step 2.

 #### Use case: UC05 - Delete a room allocation for a student